wu-semsys/beam_tutorial/beam_technical_documentation.md

-# BEAM Visual Notation - Version 3 - User Manual
+# BEAM Visual Notation - User Manual

-_Authors: Bernhard Kollmann (original version), Alexander Prock (adaptation for version 3)_
+_Author: Alexander Prock_
 _Contact: alexander.prock[at]wu.ac.at_

 This documentation revolves around the visual notation of the _Boxology Extensive Annotation Model (BEAM)_.
 It extends the boxology presented by [van Bekkum and colleagues](#van_bekkum).